 These suggested management practices will help you care for your lawn throughout the year.
 Location, terrain, soil type and condition, age of the lawn, previous lawn care, and other factors affect turf performance, so adjust the following management practices and dates to suit your particular lawn.

 Mow grass to 1 to 2 inches tall.
 Do not let grass get taller than 21⁄2 inches.
 NEVER burn off centipedegrass to remove excessive debris.

 It is best to submit a soil sample to determine nutrient requirements.
 Contact your local Cooperative Extension center for details.
 Note that lime is rarely needed for centipedegrass.
-DO NOT apply nitrogen (N) before the end of May.
+DO NOT apply nitrogen (N) before mid-May.
 Fertilize with 1 pound of N per 1,000 square feet in mid-May for a basic fertilizer program.
 Yellow appearance may indicate an iron deficiency.
 Spray iron (ferrous) sulfate (2 ounces in 5 gallons of water per 1,000 square feet) or a chelated iron source to enhance color as needed.
 Follow label directions.
 Grass will green up within 24 hours.

 Actively growing centipedegrass requires about 1 inch of water per week, either from rainfall or supplemental irrigation.
 Sandy soils often require more frequent watering (1⁄2 inch of water every third day) if rainfall is insufficient.
 Proper irrigation helps prevent or reduce problems later in the summer.

 Apply preemergence herbicides to control crabgrass, goosegrass, and foxtail.
 It is generally best to apply by March 1.
 Apply postemergence herbicides in May if you need to control summer annual and perennial broadleaf weeds like knotweed, spurge, and lespedeza.
 Do not apply postemergence herbicides until three weeks after green-up.
 Centipedegrass is sensitive to certain herbicides (for example, 2,4-D), so follow label directions and use caution.

 Power rake (vertical mow) to remove thatch (the layer of undecomposed grass) in late May if it is thicker than 1⁄2 inch.
 A 2- or 3-inch blade spacing that is set 1⁄4 inch deep in one direction works best.
 A power rake with a 1-inch blade spacing may severely damage the lawn.